 Certainly it could be that beginners ramp up muscle protein breakdown initially (and an interesting new paper suggested that the early increase in protein synthesis isn’t related to growth since it’s repairing damaged tissue) so that the effect is cancelled out.
 Just as likely is that the technology that was available at the time wasn’t sensitive enough to pick up relatively small changes in muscle size that may have been occurring.

-Irrespective of this it’s clear that at least some fairly major part of the initial strength gains.
+Irrespective of this it’s clear that at least some fairly major part of the initial strength gains is due to neurological adaptations.
 It may not explain 100% of the changes in strength but something is happening.
 To look at some of what is happening along with what can be accomplished later in a training career, I first need to run through the neural control of movement.

 Neural Control of Movement